Kent State Golden Flashes softball: History

 Karen Linder began her tenure as head coach for the 1997 season and coached 19 seasons.
 Under Linder, the team won their first MAC East Division championship ever in 1999, their first MAC Tournament title ever in 2006, and their first regular-season title since 1990 in 2007.
 In her 19 seasons, Linder led the Flashes to nine MAC East titles, four MAC regular-season championships, and two MAC Tournament titles.
 In the NCAA Tournament, the Flashes finished 1–2 at the 2006 tournament and 2–2 at the 2008 tournament, advancing to the regional final with wins over Wright State and Notre Dame.
 The 2008 team went 46–12 overall and 20–2 in MAC play.
 The 46 wins set the school record for wins and ranks second in MAC history.
 In 2015 the Flashes again won over 40 games, going 41–13 overall and 17–4 in MAC play, but lost in the MAC Tournament.
 Linder resigned after the 2015 season citing "philosophical differences with today's athletic world".
 She finished her career at Kent State with an overall record of 548–434–1 and 269–153 in MAC play.
 The 548 wins are the most in program history, while the 269 MAC wins are the most in Kent State and MAC history.
 Linder was also awarded MAC Coach of the Year four times, including her final 2015 season.

 Linder was succeeded by Eric Oakley, who had been serving as assistant for the 2015 season.
 He officially served as interim head coach for 2016 and led the team to their second-consecutive MAC regular-season and East Division championships with a 37–22 record overall and 16–7 in MAC play.
 At the conclusion of the MAC Tournament, Oakley was named MAC Coach of the Year, the sixth time a KSU coach has won the award.

+On June 21, 2023, former Saint Francis head coach Jessica O'Donnell was announced as the new head coach for the Golden Flashes.